 Nothing in this title prevents the voluntary establishment of additional off-street parking or loading facilities.
-However, in no case may off-street parking be provided in excess of double the requirements of this Code, except for detached and semi-detached dwellings, to which no maximum applies.
+However, in no case may off-street parking be provided in excess of double the requirements of this Code, except for detached and semi-detached dwellings to which no maximum applies or no parking is required.
 All regulations governing the location, design, and control of these facilities must be in accordance with this title.